CJanecka/Projects_and_CTFs/iOS Digital Forensics/README.md

 Correspondence between Tracy and Carry, preserved within the email and SMS databases, substantiates Tracy's willingness to assist Carry in surreptitiously introducing a tablet into the museum and circumventing its security measures.
 Furthermore, these messages provide conclusive evidence that a flash mob was strategically employed as a diversionary tactic to divert the attention of the museum's security personnel during the commission of the heist.

 *Figure 8: Email from Carry to Tracy, inquiring about bringing the tablet into the museum.
 The flash mob was also discussed.*
 ![image](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/14745afc-701d-4878-8f25-1b93cabc3ec6)

-*Figure 9: Texts from Tracy to Carry, saying she will bring the tablet in and a follow-up on the status of the flash mob*
+*Figure 9: Texts from Tracy to Carry, saying she will bring the tablet in and a follow-up on the status of the flash mob.*
 ![image](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/ddfb2232-684a-424c-82a9-c7cf4ea2eb81)

 ## Plot Timeline